Daegu: Sports

 On March 27, 2007, the city was selected to host the 2011 World Championships in Athletics.
 Daegu competed with cities such as Moscow, Russia, and Brisbane, Australia, to earn the votes of the IAAF Council.
 The event was the fourth IAAF World Championships in Athletics to be held outside Europe, and the first games in mainland Asia.
 It was also the third worldwide sports event held in Korea after the 1988 Summer Olympics in Seoul and 2002 FIFA World Cup in Korea and Japan, in which Daegu hosted four matches.
 It also hosted the 2003 Summer Universiade.
-The city hosts the Colorful Daegu Pre-Championships Meeting every year since 2005.
+The city hosted the Colorful Daegu Championships Meeting between 2005 and 2012.

 Daegu Stadium is the second largest sports complex in South Korea with a seating capacity of 66,422.
 Daegu Civic Stadium hosted some football matches at the 1988 Summer Olympics.

 The Daegu Marathon is held here every year in April.
 The race begins and ends at the Daegu Stadium.